python/cpython/Doc/library/email.policy.rst

 email messages (a block of header fields each consisting of a name followed by a colon followed by a value, the whole block followed by a blank line and an arbitrary 'body'), is a format that has found utility outside of the realm of email.
-Some of these uses conform fairly closely to the main RFCs, some do not.
-And even when working with email, there are times when it is desirable to break strict compliance with the RFCs.
+Some of these uses conform fairly closely to the main email RFCs, some do not.
+Even when working with email, there are times when it is desirable to break strict compliance with the RFCs, such as generating emails that interoperate with email servers that do not themselves follow the standards, or that implement extensions you want to use in ways that violate the standards.

 Policy objects give the email package the flexibility to handle all these disparate use cases.